trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 - Network Traffic Analysis
 - MITRE ATT&CK Mapping
 - Cyber Threat Investigation
 ---
 ## Investigation Methodology
 This investigation followed a structured Digital Forensics and Incident Response (DFIR) network forensics methodology.
 The investigation began with evidence acquisition and packet capture validation before identifying the compromised host through endpoint statistics.
-Network traffic was then analyzed across DNS, HTTP, SMTP, TLS, and TCP protocols to identify attacker infrastructure, reconstruct the malware's communication patterns, extract indicators of compromise (IOCs), and develop an attack timeline.
-Observed adversary behaviors were mapped to the MITRE ATT&CK framework, and all findings were documented in a report.
+Network traffic was then analyzed across DNS, HTTP, SMTP, TLS, and TCP protocols to identify external infrastructure, reconstruct the malware's communication patterns, extract indicators of compromise (IOCs), and develop an attack timeline.

 ---
 ## Detection & Analysis Workflow

-1. Validated the packet capture and confirmed evidence integrity.
+1. Validated the packet capture and reviewed capture statistics.
-2. Identified the compromised workstation using endpoint statistics.
+2. Identified the compromised workstation using IPv4 Endpoint Statistics.
-3. Profiled network protocols to establish baseline communications.
+3. Reviewed the Protocol Hierarchy to identify the primary network protocols.
-4. Analyzed DNS requests to identify external infrastructure.
+4. Analyzed DNS requests to identify domains associated with the malware activity.
-5. Examined HTTP communications and request headers.
+5. Examined HTTP requests, headers, and transferred objects.
-6. Reviewed SMTP traffic to identify data exfiltration activity.
+6. Inspected TLS sessions to identify encrypted communications.
-7. Inspected TLS sessions and metadata for encrypted communications.
+7. Reviewed SMTP traffic to identify outbound email communications.
-8. Extracted indicators of compromise (IOCs), including domains and IP addresses.
+8. Documented indicators of compromise (IOCs).
-9. Reconstructed the malware's network activity and attack timeline.
+9. Reconstructed the malware's communication sequence.
-10. Mapped observed adversary behavior to the MITRE ATT&CK framework.
+10. Mapped observed behaviors to the MITRE ATT&CK framework.
-11. Documented findings in a structured incident investigation report.
+11. Documented the investigation findings.

 ## Investigation Findings